Allowance & Pocket Money Calculator

 | Mowing Lawn | $15 - $25 | Hard |

-- πΊπΈ USA: A common rule of thumb is $1 per week for every year of age.
+In the US, a common rule of thumb is $1 to $2 per week for each year of the child's age.
+For example, a 10-year-old might receive $10-$20 weekly.

 Automate this with PocketJr

-Stop fumbling for cash.
-Use PocketJr to track allowance and chores digitally.
-It's free and helps kids learn money skills.
+Stop fumbling for physical cash or keeping mental notes of who did what chore.
+PocketJr allows you to track allowance and chores digitally.
+It's free and helps kids learn real-world money skills visually.